Unified MCP vs Arcade.dev MCP Comparison: Which Is Better for AI Agents? (2026)

 include_external_tools

-For teams building agent features across many systems, published coverage matters for planning and risk assessment.
+For teams building across many integrations, published coverage reduces planning uncertainty.

 Data handling and compliance posture